Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If the candidates are within transcript and the distance (nucleotides) between the end of
-                            gene/transcript and terminator is within this value, the candidate will be consider as a terminator.
+                            gene/transcript and terminator is within this value, the candidate will be considered as a terminator.
                             Otherwise, it will be removed.
 Default is 30.
       --fuzzy_downstream_transcript FUZZY_DOWNSTREAM_TRANSCRIPT, -fdt FUZZY_DOWNSTREAM_TRANSCRIPT
                             The meaning is similar to --fuzzy_within_transcript.